rpasta42/Sickpy/notes.md

    - if s, then it's block device (sdb)
    - if c, then character device (serial port)

+#### Making new nodes

+- `mknod /dev/coffee c 12 2`
+   - 1st arg: path
+   - 2nd arg: character or block
+   - 3/4 arg: major/minor

+`int register_chrdev(unsigned int major, const char *name, struct file_operations *fops);` -
+#### Implementing device

+- `file_operations` structure in `cat linux/fs.h` holds pointers to functions defined by the drive that perform various operations on the device.
+- Some operations are not implemented by a driver.
+For example, a driver that handles a video card won't need to read from a directory structure.
+The corresponding entries in the file_operations structure should be set to NULL.

 ### Memory allocation

 ```C
 void *vmalloc(unsigned long size);
 void vfree(void * addr);
 ```

+### Module info
+`modinfo sickpy.ko` -info for module file
+`lsmod` - list modules
+`insmod` - insert module
+`modprobe` - insert with deps